-NEW YORK - The liquidator of an insolvent New Hampshire insurer told a federal court in New York on June 23 that a reinsurer owes the liquidation estate nearly $225,000 in unpaid reinsurance billings (Roger A. Sevigny, the Commissioner of Insurance of the State of New Hampshire, as Liquidator of The Home Insurance Company v.
-Trygvesta Forsikring A/S, as successor in interest to Skandinavia Insurance Company Ltd., No. 16-cv-04874, S.D.
+NEW YORK - In a dispute over reinsurance proceeds allegedly owed to the estate of The Home Insurance Co., the liquidator on May 11 requested a pre-motion conference in a New York federal court to address an amendment to his complaint against a reinsurer to assert an additional claim of $362,787.84 (Roger A. Sevigny, the Commissioner of Insurance of the State of New Hampshire, as Liquidator of The Home Insurance Company v.
+Trygvesta Forsikring A/S, as successor in interest to Skandinavia Insurance Company Ltd., Trygvesta Forsikring A/S v.
+Cerberus Holding Company, LLC., No. 16-cv-04874, S.D.
 N.Y.).

 FORT LAUDERDALE, Fla. - A Florida federal judge on May 2 decided that claims for violation of the Real Estate Settlement Procedures Act (RESPA) against a loan servicer failed because a borrower failed to show that it did not respond to her request for information (Shelisa Todd v.
 Ocwen Loan Servicing LLC, No. 17-cv-60454, S.D.
 Fla., 2017 U.S. Dist.
 LEXIS 66541).